gousiosg/homepage/research.md

 I led the design and development of [Alitheia Core](http://www.sqo-oss.org) (also on [Github](https://github.com/istlab/Alitheia-Core)), a high performance research platform that works with data from software repositories.
-I used the platform to develop models for the {% cite_details KGSP09, evaluation %} of
+I used the platform to develop models for the {% cite_details KGSP09 --text evaluation %} of
-{% cite_details GKS08, developer contribution %}, to investigate the evolution of {% cite_details MGS12, software security issues %} and to
+{% cite_details GKS08 --text developer contribution %}, to investigate the evolution of {% cite_details MGS12 --text software security issues %} and to
-{% cite_details Gousi09-phdthesis, process %}
+{% cite_details Gousi09-phdthesis --text process %}
 and [share](http://demo.sqo-oss.org) data from more than [700 open source software repositories](http://ikaria.dmst.aueb.gr/repositories/).

 I also proposed a
-{% cite_details GKAG06B, platform %} for
+{% cite_details GKAG06B --text platform %} for
-{% cite_details SGKLASS09, analysing the quality of OSS projects %} and a
+{% cite_details SGKLASS09 --text analysing the quality of OSS projects %} and a
 corresponding
-{% cite_details SGSS08, hierarchical metrics-based software quality model %} for evaluating both the
-process and the product quality.
+{% cite_details SGSS08 --text hierarchical metrics-based software quality model %} for evaluating both the process and the product quality.
 I have also contributed to a
-{% cite_details ASKG11, comprehensive survey %} of the literature in OSS research.
+{% cite_details ASKG11 --text comprehensive survey %} of the literature in OSS research.

 ###Systems Software and Security

-I {% cite_details Gousi04-mscthesis, ported %} [JikesRVM](http://jikesrvm.org),
+I {% cite_details Gousi04-mscthesis --text ported %} [JikesRVM](http://jikesrvm.org),
 a JVM written mostly in Java, to run on top of bare hardware, without support from an operating system.
 Later, I contributed patches to the JikesRVM project to enable support for Opensolaris, and in the context of the [Google Summer of Code 2008](http://code.google.com/soc/2008/jikesrvm/about.html) program, to compile and [run with OpenJDK](http://docs.codehaus.org/display/RVM/Acknowledgments).
 I also proposed an architecture to make Java’s I/O subsystem faster by
-{% cite_details G07, replacing the operating system with a hypervisor %}
+{% cite_details G07 --text replacing the operating system with a hypervisor %}
 and thus relieving it of
 context switches and unnecessary data copies; an almost identical approach has been independently developed into the JRockit virtual edition product.

-On the systems performance front, I have studied the performance of then popular dynamic content generation technologies for the Apache web server ({% cite_details GS02, my first paper %}, which received a best paper award) and I investigated ways for {% cite_details GKS06, optimally configuring %} the garbage collection algorithms for the then two prevailing implementations of the JVM.
-I have also {% cite_details GS08, implemented a library %}
+On the systems performance front, I have studied the performance of then popular dynamic content generation technologies for the Apache web server ({% cite_details GS02 --text my first paper %}, which received a best paper award) and I investigated ways for {% cite_details GKS06 --text optimally configuring %} the garbage collection algorithms for the then two prevailing implementations of the JVM.
+I have also {% cite_details GS08 --text implemented a library %}
 that parses the output from the DTrace provider for Java in order to reveal obscure problems in the co-operation of the JVM with the operating system.

-On the software security front, I co-developed a mechanism for identifying and preventing cross-site scripting attacks through {% cite_details MSGS11, Javascript fingerprinting %}, I investigated the
+On the software security front, I co-developed a mechanism for identifying and preventing cross-site scripting attacks through {% cite_details MSGS11 --text Javascript fingerprinting %}, I investigated the
-{% cite_details MGS12, evolution of software security issues %}, an effort which
+{% cite_details MGS12 --text evolution of software security issues %}, an effort which
-was then scaled to analyze the {% cite_details MKLGS13, entire Maven repository %}, and I analysed the {% cite_details GAG04, security challenges and requirements %}
+was then scaled to analyze the {% cite_details MKLGS13 --text entire Maven repository %}, and I analysed the {% cite_details GAG04 --text security challenges and requirements %}
 of (then) popular component software middleware.

 ##Grants Obtained